sergei-maertens/django-ponyjs/docs/rest_client.rst

       }
     }

-This alias can then be used in querysets like so:
+This alias can then be used in querysets:

 .. code-block:: js